diocomweb/website/docs/programs/ambassador_registration_program.md

 ### How to Register as an Ambassador

+**Details will be updated in April, 2024**

 1. Join the Diode Community Telegram channel
 2. Download the Diode App and sign up
-3. In March of 2024, monitor the Diode Community Telegram channel for an invitation code to the "Ambassador Program" Zone
+3. In **April of 2024, monitor the Diode Community Telegram channel** for an invitation code to the "Ambassador Program" Zone
 4. Find an existing Ambassador, ideally in your same geographic region, and ask them for their referral code
-5. When the invitation code is posted to the channel, use the code to join the Zone
+5. When the invitation code is posted to the channel, use the code to join the "Ambassadors" Zone
-6. Look for the "Ambassador Registrar" chat and click it
+6. Look for the "Registrar" chat and click it
-7. Register as an Ambassador by chatting `/register [referral code]` where [referral code] is the actual referral code you got from another Ambassador (e.g. if your parent Ambassador's referral code was `x3jt834`, you'd chat `/register x3jt834`)
+7. Register as an Ambassador by chatting the Referral Code you got from another Ambassador
 8. The chat will return a challenge asking you to confirm you accept the terms of the program
-9. If you accept the terms, chat `/register accept-terms`
-10. The Ambassador Registrar will then return to you your own referral code - don't lose it!!
+9. If you accept the terms, the Registrar will then return to you your own referral code you can give to others to sign up

 ## Governance